 UTC students, Staff and Professors

-The outreach coordinator has a distribution list for department heads, staff, students and other that have expressed an interest in supporting school visits.
-If you are interested in being notified of a school visit, please email James-Kurtz@utc.edu, UTC College of Engineering and Computer Science Outreach Coordinator.
+The Success Center has a distribution list for department heads, staff, students and other that have expressed an interest in supporting school visits.
+If you are interested in being notified of a school visit, please email CECS-SuccessCenter@utc.edu.

-If you have a school you would like us to reach out too, please let the outreach coordinator know and we will try to arrange a schedule trip.
+If you have a school you would like us to reach out too, please let the Success Center know and we will try to schedule a visit.

 The College of Engineering and Computer Science holds a Day of Networking (Job Fair) twice a year, the first Wednesday of March and November, within the Engineering, Math and Computer Science Building (EMCS).
 This event was started at the request of the students within the college.
 Having the event schedule the same time every year allow you to pre-plan and be present at all the events.